C0staTin/mindsdb-readme-draft/readme-martyna.md

 Here are some ideas for contributors:

-Develop a database integration
+- <a href="https://docs.mindsdb.com/contribute/data-handlers">Develop a database integration</a>
-Develop an app integration
+- <a href="https://docs.mindsdb.com/contribute/app-handlers">Develop an app integration</a>
-Identify and fix bugs
+- Identify and fix bugs

 How to contribute:

-Install MindsDB for development
+- <a href="https://docs.mindsdb.com/contribute/install">Install MindsDB for development</a>
-Push code changes to the MindsDB repository
+- <a href="https://docs.mindsdb.com/contribute/contribute">Push code changes to the MindsDB repository</a>

 Security Vulnerabilities
 If you discover a security vulnerability, please follow the reporting process outlined in our <a href="https://github.com/mindsdb/mindsdb/security">Security Policy</a>.